 Preben Damgaard made his fortune when Damgaard Data was listed on the Copenhagen Stock Exchange in 1999 and when Microsoft acquired Navision for $1.45B in 2002.
 Since 2003 the Damgaard Company has been the platform for helping young app and cloud-based companies repeat the journey Preben Damgaard and his brother, Erik, took 18 years to complete.
 A journey that the Internet has made possible to complete much faster today.

 Although technology will keep changing the world, there is no recipe for success, no two companies are alike, and by the end of the day, it's people and leadership that make the difference.
 Preben Damgaard learned these fundamental lessons as he grew Damgaard Data from the basement of his parents semidetached to become a global market leader.

-Through the book From Damgaard to Microsoft, this is probably the best-documented business case in the history of IT-industry:
+Through the book "5,460 Miles from Silicon Valley", this is probably the best-documented business case in the history of IT-industry: